 Accurate data is the responsibility of the approved lender.
-By submitting the mortgage loan application request through GUS as a final submission, the lender is representing that the data input is true, complete, accurate and verified.
+By submitting the mortgage loan application request through GUS as a final submission, the lender is representing that the data input is true, complete, accurate, and verified.
 Underwriting is the responsibility of the approved lender.
-Lenders are required to review the results of the GUS findings and credit reports.
+Lenders are required to review the results of the GUS Underwriting Findings Report and credit reports.
 If necessary, make data changes and resubmit the loan to GUS.
-Approved lenders then make a lending decision using the Findings Report obtained from GUS, credit report(s), stable and dependable income, employment, assets, collateral and other file documentation.
+Approved lenders then make a lending decision using the Findings Report obtained from GUS, credit report(s), stable and dependable income, employment, assets, collateral, and other file documentation.

-Only a nominal amount of time by Agency personnel should be spent on GUS mortgage loan applications receiving an ACCEPT.
 During the review process, should data appear to be questionable, the Agency reserves the right to request further supportive information.
 Files may be selected for full file review if the lender is a new user to GUS, has demonstrated a disregard for Agency policies and procedures, has a high first year delinquency rate, or loss payments in excess of the national average.
-Randomly, full documentation of a file in lieu of minimal documentation noted above will be requested when receiving an underwriting recommendation of ACCEPT.
+Randomly, full documentation of a file in lieu of minimal documentation noted above will be requested when receiving an underwriting recommendation of Accept.
 This random selection is for quality control purposes.
 A message on the lender's final pass of underwriting will confirm when a full documentation file is required.
 Full file documentation reviews are to confirm the data input into the GUS file accurately reflects that of the lender's file and documentation.